Title

 BSP Memorandum Order No. M-2014-043 outlines the customer identification requirements for banks in the Philippines, aiming to verify the true identity of customers and ensure the legal existence and organizational structure of entities, in order to protect the integrity of the financial system.

-The primary purpose is to protect the safety, soundness, and integrity of the Philippine financial system by ensuring all banks observe a prudent customer identification process.
+To protect the safety, soundness, and integrity of the Philippine financial system by ensuring prudent customer identification processes, including verification of true identity and, for certain entities, verification of legal existence and authority.

-These entities must comply with the rules applicable to individual customers, such as the true and full name identification requirement.
+They must comply with the rules applicable to individual customers, particularly the requirement to use the true and full identity and allowable alias rules.

 Analyze Cases Smarter, Faster